 Understanding Why You Received A Life Insurance Decline

-Often, your insurance agent will not know why you were declined life insurance, due to HIPPA (Health Insurance Portability and Accountability Act of 1996) laws that safeguard medical information.
+Often, your independent life insurance agent will not know why you were declined life insurance policy, due to HIPPA (Health Insurance Portability and Accountability Act of 1996) laws that safeguard medical information.

 However, the life insurance company will usually send you a letter informing you of the reason for the life insurance decline.
 Uncommonly, the life insurance company makes a mistake.